LittleGreyCells/escheme-extensions/README.md

-escheme Object Systems
+escheme Extensions
 ===

-The following nested sub-repositories contain two object systems.
+Extensions are contained in nested sub-repositories

 EOS -- a generic function based object system